jiaoshuntian/ivory-operator/docs/content/architecture/user-management.md

 ## Custom Passwords {#custom-passwords}

-There are cases where you may want to explicitly provide your own password for a Ivory user.
+There are cases where you may want to explicitly provide your own password for an Ivory user.
 IVYO determines the password from an attribute in the user Secret called `verifier`.
 This contains a hashed copy of your password.
 When `verifier` changes, IVYO will loa d the contents of the verifier into your Ivory cluster.
 This method allows for the secure transmission of the password into the